 As military experts noted, government forces at this time found themselves in a difficult situation: the air strikes of NATO forces, which had recently intensified, worsened the supply.
 There was a shortage of ammunition, medicines, fuel, and the advantage in firepower was lost.
 The separatist detachments, which had been trained by Western military experts for several months, were no longer so senseless.
 But the situation was also complicated for the West: more and more often there were offers to go for a separate peace, to stop the war.

-NATO aircraft continued to systematically deliver rocket-bombing attacks on positions loyal to Gaddafi’s units and their supply bases.
-On the day, NATO aircraft make up to 100 sorties, of which about 30 is 60 combat.
-The British Air Force uses the Tornado and Typhoon aircraft, the French Air Force Rafale and Mirage-2000, and Italian, Belgian, Danish F-16, Spanish EF-18, Canadian CF-18 operate in the sky over Libya.
-The Western Coalition is actively using English and French helicopters, which are located on the landing helicopter carriers.
-In addition, at the disposal of the NATO command there are American combat drones.
+Aviation NATO continued to systematically launch bombing raids on positions loyal to Gaddafi's units and their supply bases.
+NATO planes make up to 100 sorties per day, of which approximately 30-60 are combat missions.
+The British Air Force uses Tornado and Typhoon airplanes, the French Air Force uses Rafal and Mirage 2000, and Italian, Belgian, Danish F-16, Spanish EF-18, and Canadian CF-18 operate in the sky over Libya.
+The Western Coalition is actively using English and French helicopters, which are deployed on landing helicopter carriers.
+In addition, the command of NATO has American combat UAVs.
 At the end of last week appeared newsthat the Pentagon sent two additional Predator UAVs to the Libyan front; they also work on ground targets.